 1. Lower Body Strength

-Electromyography testing (a technique for evaluating and recording the electrical activity produced by skeletal muscles) regarding “the baseball swing” and upper body involvement shows that the role it plays is minor compared to that of the lower body (study by Shaffer et al. stated “an emphasis should be placed on the trunk and hip muscles for a batter’s strengthening program”).
+Electromyography testing (a technique for evaluating and recording the electrical activity produced by skeletal muscles) regarding “the baseball swing” and upper body involvement shows that the role it plays is minor compared to that of the lower body (study by Shaffer et al. stated “an emphasis should be placed on the trunk and hip muscles for a batter’s workout program”).

 (Trap Bar Deadlift)